escowles/recipes/_posts/2013-11-10-crockpot-chili.md

 * brown beef, with onion and peppers and add to crockpot.
 * add remaining ingredients to crockpot and cook on low for 8 hours, stirring occasionally.

+**stovetop version:**

+* brown beef, with onion and peppers, then add remaining ingredients
+* add 1 cup of water and reduce heat to a simmer, loosely covered (may need to use a smaller burner to get to a low simmer)
+* simmer for 60-90 minutes, stirring occasionally

 ---